wow-actions/update-authors/README.md

 # Update Authors

-A Github Action to automate generate and update AUTHORS.txt for your repository.
+Automate generate and update AUTHORS.txt for your repository.

 ## Usage